The Jaguar Smile: Rushdie's trip and observations

 Rushdie's three-week trip to Nicaragua in the summer of 1986 was at the invitation of the Sandinista Association of Cultural Workers which was billed as, "the umbrella organisation that brought writers, artists, musicians, craftspeople, dancers and so on, together under the same roof".

 Reviews and reception

-In the review in Time, reviewer Pico Iyer praised Rushdie's account that was "quickened by a novelist's eye".
-However Iyer felt that Rushdie was quick to overlook Sandinista totalitarianism and censorship due to his ideological sympathies with their cause.
+In the review in Time, British writer Pico Iyer praised Rushdie's account that was "quickened by a novelist's eye".
+However, he believed that Rushdie was quick to overlook Sandinista totalitarianism and censorship due to his ideological sympathies with their cause.
 Predicting the readers' expected response, Iyer said, "Since his own views seem largely unchanged by what he encounters, the tourist is unlikely to change the views of his readers.
 Those who share his assumptions will be reassured by his brief; those who do not will be outraged by it."